doughtmw/surgeon-assist-net/README.md

 ```

 ## Evaluation
-Evaluation of the best model weights is first performed using PyTorch and the resulting ground truth and predictions are saved to text files in the `results` folder (as described above).
+Evaluation of the best model weights is first performed using PyTorch and the resulting ground truth and predictions are saved to text files in the `results/` folder (as described above).
 Detailed evaluation of these text files is performed in Matlab.
-- Using matlab tool located in `eval` folder, open the `Main.py` script
+- Using matlab tool located in `eval/` folder, open the `Main.py` script
-- Text files are written out from each model test run to the `pytorch-sandbox/results` folder
+- Text files are written out from each model test run to the `pytorch-sandbox/results/` folder
 - Change the model root folder parameter to point to the results folder (containing txt files) to be evaluated

 ```matlab
 model_rootfolder = "F:/Data/surgeon-assist-net/pytorch-sandbox/results/cholec80_256__feat_b0_lite__img_224__len_10__hsize_128__epo_18/";
 ```
 - After running the program using the default `ground_truth.txt` and `predictions.txt` results files, the accuracy metrics will be output to the console
-- Using our best trained model weights (weights included in the `weights` folder and model inference output in the `results` folder), we get the following output from our eval script
+- Using our best trained model weights (weights included in the `weights/` folder and model inference output in the `results/` folder), we get the following output from the evaluation script

 ```matlab
 >> Main